sitamgithub-MSIT/capstone-project1/README.md

 ## Model Training and Evaluation

 The model training and evaluation process is documented in the Jupyter notebooks in the `notebook/` directory.
 These notebooks provide step-by-step instructions on data preprocessing, feature engineering, model selection, hyperparameter tuning, and performance evaluation.
-Then those notebooks are converted to the python scripts and placed in the `src/components/` directory.
+Then those notebooks are converted to the Python scripts and placed in the `src/components/` directory.
 The `train_pipeline.py` file is used to train the pipeline.
 The `predict_pipeline.py` file is used to make predictions using the trained model.

 ## Results

 The trained model, with hyperparameter tuning, achieved an accuracy of 89% on the test set.
 Various models were trained and evaluated, and the best model was selected based on the performance metrics.
 Various performance metrics results were shown in the notebook such as Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R2).
-The best model was selected based on the evaluation of R2 score metric.
-Model was then serialized and saved as a pickle file.
+The best model was selected based on the evaluation of the R2 score metric.
+The model was then serialized and saved as a pickle file.
 The data preprocessing object was also serialized and saved as pickle files.
 The serialized model and the data preprocessing object are available in the `artifacts/` directory.
-Further that was applied in prediction pipeline conecting with Flask app.
+Further, that was applied in the prediction pipeline connected with the Flask app.

 Note: For models, some of them are overfitting but Gradient Boosting Regressor does not overfit and gives the best result.